0xPexy/sentra/README.md

 This project was designed as more than a UI demo; it’s meant to exercise the full stack that a production AA‑based service would rely on.

 - **Smart contracts**
-  - Designed and implemented Paymaster, smart accounts, and NFT contracts with Solady/Soldeer patterns.
+  - Designed and implemented Paymaster, smart accounts, and NFT contracts using Solady (gas‑optimized primitives) and managed via Soldeer (Solidity package manager).
   - Used Foundry to reproduce and validate AA error codes.
   - Wrote deployment & verification scripts (Etherscan‑compatible) so contracts can be consistently shipped and audited across networks.
 - **Off‑chain indexer & APIs**